-In cooperation with Geneva College and Penn State University-Beaver, Big Brothers Big Sisters staff members transport children to campus for weekly meetings with their college student Big Brother or Sister during the college year.
+In cooperation with Geneva College, Big Brothers Big Sisters staff members transport children to campus for weekly meetings with their college student Big Brother or Sister during the college year.

 Though School-based mentoring volunteers (adults or high school students) offer children and youth individualized time and attention on a consistent basis, with the venue the child’s school rather than the community.